narenarjun/terraform-explored/hcl/README.md

 prior to terraform v0.12, even cross mentioning of resources that don't have interpolation has to be mentioned inside `"${<value to be shared or used here>}"`. as of terraform v0.12 or later this was removed, only interoplations need these.

+> ## Note
+> Terraform 0.11 and earlier required all non-constant expressions to be
+> provided via interpolation syntax, but this pattern is now deprecated.
+To
+> silence this warning, remove the "${ sequence from the start and the }"
+> sequence from the end of this expression, leaving just the inner expression.
+>
+> example:
+>
+> `lcase = "${lower("A mixed case String")}"` --> deprecated
+>
+>change to :
+>
+> `lcase = lower("A mixed case String")`
+>
+> Template interpolation syntax is still used to construct strings from
+> expressions when the template includes multiple interpolation sequences or a
+> mixture of literal strings and interpolations.
+This deprecation applies only
+> to templates that consist entirely of a single interpolation sequence.

 ### Variables

 > ## 📚 Note